invertase/react-native-firebase/docs/analytics/usage/index.md

 ## Custom Events

 Below is an example showing how a custom event can be logged.
-Please be aware that primitive data types or arrays of primitive data types are logged in your firebase Analytics console.
+Please be aware that primitive data types or arrays of primitive data types are logged in your Firebase Analytics console.

 ```jsx
 import react, { useEffect } from 'react';